Many NJ SNAP Recipients Will Receive Enhanced Benefits;

 (TRENTON) – Many New Jerseyans who receive food assistance through the state’s Supplemental Nutrition Assistance Program (NJ SNAP) will receive the maximum benefits through December to help address critical food needs related to the COVID-19 pandemic, announced the New Jersey Department of Human Services.

 The supplemental benefits will be directly loaded to NJ SNAP recipients’ Families First EBT cards as part of their regular monthly payment.

 NJ SNAP provides food assistance to families with low incomes to help them buy groceries through a benefit card accepted in most food retail stores and farmer’s markets.
 Families can now also use their cards at select online grocery retailers to help maintain social distancing during the pandemic.

-“This additional food assistance remains more important than ever to families and individuals amid economic difficulties and the health crisis,” Human Services Deputy Commissioner Elisa Neira said.
-“This is important help to many families.”
+“Food assistance remains as important as ever to families and individuals amid the ongoing economic difficulties and the health crisis,” Human Services Deputy Commissioner Elisa Neira said.
+“This will help keep families healthy and secure.”

 “We encourage residents who need food assistance to visit and apply for SNAP online at www.NJHelps.org,” said Assistant Commissioner Natasha Johnson, who directs Human Services’ Division of Family Development and oversees the SNAP program.
-“I also thank the county Boards of Social Services staff who have worked tirelessly to get vital assistance to households.”
+“I also thank the county Boards of Social Services staff who continue working tirelessly to get vital assistance to households.”